UoB-COMSM0110/2024-group-14/README.md

 ### Rapid Roll (Final Idea)
 ![Rapid-roll-image](https://github.com/UoB-COMSM0110/2024-group-14/blob/main/report_material/images/rapid-roll.jpg)

 This is a one-player platform game where players control a ball that continuously rolls down a series of platforms without dying.
-There will be 3 levels, easy, medium and hard and they reflect the speed of the ball as it falls, making the game more challenging, as well as moving platforms and innovative obstacles.
+There will be 3 levels (easy, medium, and hard) and they reflect the speed of the ball as it falls, making the game more challenging, as well as moving platforms and innovative obstacles.
 Furthermore, based on how many coins the player collects while playing, it will translate to getting more lives, therefore allowing the player to increase their score.
 Likewise, the platforms will have spikes and be generative, adding further complexity and challenge to the game.

 **Twist**: After an X amount of time, instead of the player falling to avoid spikes, the player will need to jump to avoid them.
-The map will start ascending and the player will be jumping to avoid the spikes.
+The map will start ascending and the player will jump to avoid the spikes.
 Moreover, the map will revert to falling, but the player will not know when - adding an element of suspense.

 Challenges:
 - Generative Platforming